marcel-gohsen/trec-ikat-website/docs/simulation-api.md

 After a run is started like shown above, participants receive the first user utterance.
 From now until the run is completed, participants respond to user utterances by calling the `run/continue` endpoint.
 Participants should always provide the following information:

 * `run_id`: The chosen identifier for the run.
 * `response`: The generated response of the system.
+This cannot exceed 250 tokens.
 * `citations`: The (up to) top 1000 relevant passages given as their ids and their relevance score.
 * `ptkb_provenance`: (Optional) PTKB statements that are considered relevant for the current turn.